aryeelab/hichipper/README.md

 ### Per-run output files
 Each time the user runs **hichipper**, a `*.hichipper.log` file containing information pertaining to the flow of the software execution is placed in the `out` directory (specified by the `--out` flag).
-Unless otherwise specified, a file ending in `*_hichipper-qcReport.pdf` provides a summary quality control report for all samples.
+Unless otherwise specified, a file ending in `hichipper-qcReport.html` provides an interactive quality control report for all samples.

 ### Per-sample output files
 Per sample, six (yes, 6, but don't worry-- there's lots of redundancy) output files are created.
 They are: